Subscribe To This Site

 About the author

-Dennis Faye, the author of this article, used to be a good 50lbs over his ideal weight.
-The weight fell off during a five year jaunt through Australia.
-During that time he discovered the extreme sports and fitness methods that still inspire him today.
 He's been a professional journalist for 17 years, writing on sports and fitness for Outside, the New York Times, the Los Angeles Times, Los Angeles Magazine, Wired, Men's Health, Men's Journal, GQ, Salon.com, Surfer, and Pacific Longboarder, specializing in fitness, nutrition and weight loss articles.
-His sports include swimming, scuba, rock climbing, spelunking (caving to those of us on the other side of the pond), mountain biking, trekking, and—most important—surfing.
-Denis is a writer on staff for Beachbody, which provides effective and popular home fitness programs.

-Denis clearly enjoys a fit and healthy lifestyle, thanks no doubt in part to his pescatarian diet.
+Denis clearly enjoys a fit and healthy lifestyle, thanks no doubt in large part to his pescatarian diet.

 It is interesting that the Japanese diet, which is often recommended for some of the diseases of modern civilisation, including arthritis and cancer, usually contains a fair amount of fish and very little meat.

-Even if you don't want to become a true "pescatarian", it's well worth reducing your meat intake and eating relatively more fish.
 Be aware that some fish stocks may be contaminated with heavy metals and other pollutants.
 See The Nutritional Benefits of Fish for more on fishing and healthy, sustainable choices of fish.

 Other pages related to the pescatarian diet which may interest you: